-How can I prevent an allergic reaction?
+How can I prevent a latex allergy?

-Report any symptoms of a latex alleray to your manager immediately.
-If you already know that you are allergic to latex, please tell your manager and you will be provided with gloves and other products that do not contain latex
+Report any symptoms of a latex allergy that occur to your manager immediately.
+If you already know that you are allergic to latex, please tell your manager and you will be provided with gloves and other products that do not contain latex.